rachel-labri-tipton/solstice_magic_2024/README.md

 But here I am, coding every day for the last week.
 Today I worked at going more deeply into Express.js routing.
 I deleted my work again and made a new node package: `rip-it-up-and-start-again` with a fresh `package.json`, `routes` folder, `views` folder, `util` folder for the `path.js` file.
 There is also now a `public` folder which contains a css file.

+## Day 10

+Today I'm learing about using **dynamic content** and **templating engines** with Node.js.
+The course covered **EJS**, **Pug** and **Handlebars** as templating engines to use with Node.js.
+Each seems to have its own philosophy.

+The assignment at the end of the section was to create a new node package that uses Express.js and one of the Template Engines covered in the course material.

+Last but not least, I watched a watched the lectures covering the MVC pattern.
+This is a pattern I'm familiar with, but it never hurts to go back over the basics. 😄